 The student will: Learn how to interview and assess patients with pain, work with a multidisciplinary team to determine the type of pain and/or diagnosis and develop a multimodal treatment plan.
 The experience is structured to immerse the physician-in-training into a multidisciplinary pain management team.
 Students will have the opportunity to work with faculty members, fellows, residents, a pain pharmacist and psychologists in the Pain Management Center.
 Students will learn basic interventional approaches to treating pain and observe interventional pain procedures.
-Students will subsequently document a clinic visit and present one clinical case at morning didactic rounds.
+Students will see patients independently when they are comfortable with clinic and visit procedures and write a corresponding note.
+They will complete daily journal entries in ICON.

 - 1. Required and suggested reading. - 2.
-In group, individual topic or clinical case discussion with faculty and fellows, and during hands-on patient care. - 3.
+Individual clinical topic or clinical case discussion with faculty and fellows, and during hands-on patient care. - 3.
 Attending morning didactic lectures followed by seeing clinic patients in concert with fellows and faculty initially and then independently with staffing by faculty; presentation of clinical case during morning rounds.